A to Z Herbarium: Poppy

 Poppies are associated with sleep and death, in a relationship that dates back to ancient Greece.
 The flower is the symbol of Hypnos, the god of sleep, and grows in his Underworld cave along the river Lethe (“forgetfulness”).
 He is the son of Nyx (“night”) and Erebus (“darkness”), and brother to Thanatos (“death”).

 Poppies are also associated with Demeter, the goddess of fertility, agriculture and harvest.
-Apparently, when her daughter, Persephone, was abducted, the gods gave Demeter a poppy to help her sleep.
+When her daughter Persephone was abducted, the gods gave Demeter a poppy to help her sleep.
 Afterwards, the flower sprang from her footsteps wherever she walked.

 So it is perhaps unsurprising that poppies are used in both sleep mixtures and fertility spells.
 Carrying or eating poppies promotes fertility and attracts both love and money.
 Seeds are added to food to induce love, or used in love sachets.